Choose European storage and ensure maximum control over your data

 Digital sovereignty

-Organizations are becoming increasingly dependent on foreign cloud providers, while legislation, geopolitics, and cyber threats are calling for demonstrable control.
-With eEvidence, NIS2, and stricter audit obligations, one question is becoming increasingly important: who can access your data, and under what jurisdiction?
+With eEvidence, NIS2, and stricter audit obligations, one question is becoming increasingly important: who can access your data, where is that data located, and under which jurisdiction does it fall?

 We help organizations in the public sector, industry, healthcare, and finance to regain that control.
 With Zero Loss storage as the foundation for recovery, compliance, and continuity.